1414213/scwin2/README.md

 "Deadzone": 0.2,
 "IsLeftElseRight": false
 ```
-Takes thumbstick input and translates it into input of a thumbstick from a gamepad.&emsp;*Deadzone* sets a radius from the center where input is always 0 and is measured as a proportion of the thumbstick's radius from its center.&emsp;*IsLeftElseRight* specifies whether to simulate the left or right thumbstick.
+Takes thumbstick input and translates it into input of a thumbstick from a gamepad.&ensp;*Deadzone* sets a radius from the center where input is always 0 and is measured as a proportion of the thumbstick's radius from its center.&ensp;*IsLeftElseRight* specifies whether to simulate the left or right thumbstick.

 ### TriggerButton
 ```